-Contributions totaling \$64.2 million, including \$2.0 million in member contributions, were made from July 1, 2022 to June 30, 2023 in accordance with the actuarially determined contribution requirements stated above.
-Contributions made during the fiscal year ended June 30, 2022 in accordance with actuarially determined contribution requirements were \$56.7 million, including \$1.8 million in member contributions.
+Contributions totaling \$192.1 million, including \$4.4 million in member contributions and a one-time employer contribution of \$120 million from the city, were made from July 1, 2023 to June 30, 2024.
+Contributions were made in excess of the actuarially determined contribution requirements stated above are due to the one-time employer contribution of pension obligation bond proceeds.
+Contributions made during the fiscal year ended June 30, 2023 were \$64.2 million, including \$2.0 million in member contributions.